aipixel/SG-SSC/README.md

 ## Inference 🚩

 We provide an example to use our code.
-1. Please download the pretrained models to the folder `weights`.
+1. Please download the pretrained models to the folder `./weights`.

 2. Use the `feature_preprocess.py` script to preprocess the desired datasets.
 Example:
 ```